 Two ad hoc institutions, the Truth and Reconciliation Commission (TRC) and the Commission on the Investigation of Enforced Disappearance of Persons (CIEDP), were supposed to facilitate the transitional justice process.
 Unfortunately, they remain largely inoperative and are regularly accused of being at the mercy of political interests.

-Since 2009, TRIAL International intervenes in Nepal for victims of international crimes, both past and present.
+Since 2009, TRIAL International has been working in Nepal to help victims of international crimes committed both during and after the civil war.